2-vector bundles: Properties of 2-vector bundles

 \begin{proof} Suppose $\mathcal{E}_1$ and $\mathcal{E}_2$ are super vector bundles, and $\varphi,\varphi': \mathcal{E}_1\to \mathcal{E}_2$ are super vector bundle homomorphisms.
 An equality $H_{\mathscr{V}}(\varphi)=H_{\mathscr{V}}(\varphi')$ between 2-morphisms implies an equality $\id_{\mathcal{M}} \otimes \varphi_1=\id_{\mathcal{M}} \otimes \varphi_2$ between linear maps $\mathcal{M} \otimes_k \mathcal{E}_1 \to \mathcal{M} \otimes_k \mathcal{E}_2$, and since these are finite-dimensional vector spaces, this implies $\varphi_1=\varphi_2$.

 This shows that $H_{\mathscr{V}}$ is faithful. \end{proof}

 Let us now specialize to \emph{automorphism 2-groups}.
 We recall that a (weak) 2-group is a monoidal groupoid in which every object is invertible with respect to the tensor product.
-One example of a 2-group is $\sLineBdl_k(X)^{\grp}$, the groupoidification of the monoidal category of super line bundles over $X$ (i.e., all non-invertible morphisms are discarded).
-The 2-group $\sLineBdl_k(X)^{\grp}$ is additionally \emph{symmetric} monoidal, i.e., a Picard groupoid.
+One example of a 2-group is $\sLineBdlgrpd kX$, the groupoidification of the monoidal category of super line bundles over $X$.
+The 2-group $\sLineBdlgrpd kX$ is additionally \emph{symmetric} monoidal, i.e., a Picard groupoid.

-If $\mathscr{C}$ is a bicategory, and $X$ is an object in $\mathscr{C}$, then its automorphism 2-group
+If $\mathscr{C}$ is a bicategory, and $c$ is an object in $\mathscr{C}$, then its automorphism 2-group

-is obtained from the monoidal category $\Endcat(X)$ by discarding all non-invertible objects (i.e., all non-invertible 1-morphisms $X \to X$), and by discarding all non-invertible morphisms (i.e., all 2-morphisms in $\mathscr{C}$ that are not invertible under vertical composition).
-Note that $\AUT(X)$ is in general not \emph{symmetric} monoidal.
-By this construction, every super 2-vector bundle $\mathscr{V}$ over $X$ has an automorphism 2-group $\AUT(\mathscr{V})$.
+is obtained from the monoidal category $\Endcat(c)$ by discarding all non-invertible objects (i.e., all non-invertible 1-morphisms $c \to c$), and by discarding all non-invertible morphisms (i.e., all 2-morphisms in $\mathscr{C}$ that are not invertible under vertical composition).
+Note that $\AUT(c)$ is in general not \emph{symmetric} monoidal. \\ By this construction, every super 2-vector bundle $\mathscr{V}$ over $X$ has an automorphism 2-group $\AUT(\mathscr{V})$.
 For a general super 2-vector bundle, \cref{lem:HV} implies that the functor $H_{\mathscr{V}}$ induces a faithful monoidal functor

 By \cref{lem:HomII}, this functor is an equivalence in case of the trivial 2-vector bundle,

 \ie the automorphisms of $\mathscr{I}$ are precisely the super line bundles.